foundersandcoders/Node-Shell-Workshop/README.md

 Where `all` is the pattern it is looking for and `grep.scm` the specified file to search for it in.
 Note that it prints the whole line if it finds the pattern inside it.

-Inside `grep.js` write a program that when executed like this:
+Inside `grep.js` write a program that when executed like this

 `node path_to_grep.js pattern file`

-Will print every line in the file specified that matches the pattern specified.
+will print every line in the file specified that matches the pattern specified.
 Each line should be printed on its own line.

-*Hint: try doing this just with fs first and see what happens.
+** Hint: try doing this just with fs first and see what happens.
 You're going to need a specific core module in order to access the whole line of a file as you're reading it.

-Look through the list of core modules or use Stack Overflow if you get stuck.
+** Look through the list of core modules or use Stack Overflow if you get stuck.
 Please don't use third party modules for this exercise.
-You should default to using core modules while you're learning where it's possible to.*
+You should default to using core modules while you're learning where it's possible to. **

-**To be continued: more options, recursives, wildcards, redirections, pipes...
+* To be continued: more options, recursives, wildcards, redirections, pipes... *

-To be incorporated and researched further (on my part):
+* To be incorporated and researched further (on my part): *

-#!/usr/bin/env node
+* #!/usr/bin/env node *
-chmod u+x ./file.js
+* chmod u+x ./file.js *

-add actual tests to this workshop with tape.**
+* add actual tests to this workshop with tape. *